Our Fight for Racial and Social Justice

 Joe Conroy Crafts LCLD Leaders at the Front Pledge

-Cooley’s CEO and chairman joined LCLD’s Leaders at the Front movement, publishing a personal pledge on turning his commitment to diversity into organizational changes that are specific and measurable.
+Cooley’s chairman and CEO joined LCLD’s Leaders at the Front movement, publishing a personal pledge on turning his commitment to diversity into organizational changes that are specific and measurable.

 Cooley Signs Statement Denouncing Antisemitic Attacks

 Cooley is a signatory to a statement denouncing antisemitism in all its forms amid a rise in antisemitic attacks across the US.
-Cooley's CEO and chairman Joe Conroy signed on to the statement alongside several other US law firm leaders.
+Cooley’s chairman and CEO Joe Conroy signed on to the statement alongside several other US law firm leaders.

 Cooley Joins The Alliance for Asian American Justice

 Cooley joined The Alliance for Asian American Justice, a national pro bono initiative committed to providing legal support and advocacy to victims of anti-Asian hate crimes and harassment.
-The alliance, which is composed of more than 45 law firms and a group of Fortune 1000 general counsel, will coordinate and drive law firm pro bono resources on behalf of victims to assist and support them in obtaining legal remedies.
+The alliance, which is composed of more than 45 law firms and a group of Fortune 1000 general counsel, coordinates and drives law firm pro bono resources on behalf of victims to assist and support them in obtaining legal remedies.

 Cooley Speaks Out Against Obstacles to Voting